 - Call for medical help right away if there are injuries.
 Medical attention and safety is the first priority.
 While you or your passengers may not feel immediate pain from injuries, medical personnel can evaluate everyone and determine what medical steps are next.

 - Call the police.
 Getting the police involved is a critical step, even if the vehicle is parked and you did not witness the damage take place.
 A police report is helpful when you file an insurance claim.
 Plus, the police may be able to interview witnesses and gather important details related to the accident.

 - Take your own photos and gather any evidence.
 Take as many photos as you can of the damage to the vehicle and surrounding areas.
 These photos may prove helpful later on when the insurance claim is filed or from a criminal standpoint.
 If you do not have your phone, writing down key details such as a detailed description of any damage, time of day, weather and road conditions, is another strategy.

 - File an insurance claim.
-Filing an insurance claim promptly is the best course of action.
+Filing an insurance claim promptly is the best course of action if you plan to file one.
 Your licensed agent can walk you through the process and review your coverage limits.

 Will insurance cover a hit-and-run?